 The name Talikota is believed to be a misnomer since this battle did not take place at the village of Talikota, but at a distance of approximately 25 miles south of it, on the banks of the River Krishna where it merges with the river Malapahari.
 Some call it the battle of Rakshasi - Tangadi because it was fought between these two villages.

 Cause of Battle of Talikota

-It is believed that the main cause of the Deccani Sultans joining together was the collective envy of these Muslim rulers towards the glorious empire ofVijayanagara and according to some scholars, as the result of Rama Raya's high-handed policies.
+It is believed that the main cause of the Deccani Sultans joining together was the collective envy of these Muslim rulers towards the glorious empire of Vijayanagara and according to some scholars, was the result of Rama Raya's high-handed policies.

 The empire of Vijayanagara was established in 1336 A.D. on the banks of the river Tungabadhra, which is a part of Karnataka currently.
 The Deccan Sultanates of the north of Vijayanagara attacked Aliya Rama Raya’s army near the villages of Rakkasagi and Tangadigi.
 Initially, Vijayanagara army was winning the war but two of their Muslim generals were disloyal so they joined the united Deccan Sultanates.
 They captured Aliya Rama Raya and beheaded him on the battle field.
 After the battle, Deccan army plundered Hampi and turned it into ruins.

 Outcome of Battle of Talikota